Skip to main content

 Android

-• In Telegram Settings, scroll to the bottom, press and hold the version number two times.
+• In Telegram Settings, scroll to the bottom.
+Long-press the version number.

 • Choose Enable WebView Debug in Debug Settings.